top of page

 Sungai Watch

-Friska Wirya introduced us to Sungai Watch in Bali, whose mission is to protect and restore our planet’s rivers by developing and designing simple technologies to stop the flow of plastic pollution from going into the ocean.
+Friska Wirya introduced us to Sungai Watch in Bali, who develop and design technologies to stop plastic pollution from going into the ocean.
+You can find out more about Sungai Watch here, and Friska Wirya here.

 Florence donates money to Animal Aid Unlimited, who looks after street animals in and arou